RunquanYe/Java/README.md

     - ###### Provide various take-out methods for user convenience.
     - ###### Hold up the JLabels with hyperlinks on "About Programmer".
     - ###### Save and Load methods for the individual ATM object and the overall system.
-    - ###### Check the network connection and receive the newest programmer introduction online in a thread
+    - ###### Check the network connection and receive the newest programmer introduction online in a thread.
     - ###### Random Icon displaying on "Instruction", "UML Diagram", "About Programmer", and "About Project".
 ---